-From their superior environmental performance to their ability to be prefabricated off-site, SIPs are the perfect way to minimize the impact of a building on its natural surroundings.
+From their superior insulating qualities to their ability to be prefabricated off-site, SIPs are the perfect way to minimize the impact of a building on its natural surroundings.
 To learn more, check out these five rustic retreats built with structural insulated panels:

 The Pound Ridge House was designed for a couple who “wanted to live in a house in the woods, of the woods.”
 Rather than clearing the boulder-strewn site, the architects chose to divide the home into two compact volumes, perched gently on top of a natural rock outcropping.

 The lower level is clad in locally-sourced bluestone, rooting the house into the rocky landscape.
 The upper level is framed with SIPs and clad in polished stainless steel, camouflaging the architecture in the surrounding foliage.
 Triple-glazed windows, strategically located among the steel panels, illuminate the interior without reducing the efficiency of the SIP enclosure.

 Structural Insulated Panels by Kingspan

 House in the Woods was designed to seamlessly blend contemporary construction techniques with the vernacular architecture of South Downs National Park.
 Its gabled exterior features a variety of traditional finishes including hand-chiseled bricks, heat-treated wood siding and slate roof shingles.
 “These materials have been chosen for their natural qualities,” said the architects, “creating a rich texture with muted tones that will blend well with the natural surroundings.”